ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Forms of N-Acetyl-L-Cysteine (NAC) Compared

-N-Acetyl-L-Cysteine (Korea) Preferred (T1 Preferred) has a bioavailability rating of good (S2).
+N-Acetyl-L-Cysteine (Korea) Preferred (Preferred Form) has a bioavailability rating of good (S2).
 Typical dose range: not yet documented in our database.

 What the Research Shows